 - The designer or publisher must be an IGA Lite or Pro member

-- The game must be complete in the member's Studio Game Catalog with I need play testers for this game selected
+- The game must be complete in the member's Studio Game Catalog and a playtest must be created on your Playtest Dashboard.

-- The game must have a custom survey attached to it
+- The game should have a custom survey attached to it.

-- A minimum of four complete, distinctly packaged physical copies of the game to be playtested, shipped to the address in the footer of this page
+- If you want IGA to ship physical prototypes, you must submit a minimum of four complete, distinctly packaged physical copies of the game to be playtested, shipped to the address in the footer of this page.

-- If the game to be tested is a tabletop RPG, we additionally require a learn-by-play game module that can be completed in an hour or less
+- If the game to be tested is a tabletop RPG, we additionally require a learn-by-play game module that can be completed in 90 minutes or less.

 While it is not a strict requirement, we request that designers utilizing this service credit the Indie Game Alliance in the Playtesters credits section of the game rulebook.

 Launching a Playtest